Skip to content

 // Load the RDF graph from an N-Triples file

-val triples = readRdf4j(inputFile, RDFFormat.TURTLE, None)
+Collection<Statement> triples = readRdf4j(inputFile, RDFFormat.TURTLE, Optional.empty());

 // Print the size of the graph

-println(s"Loaded ${triples.size} triples from an N-Triples file")
+System.out.printf("Loaded %d triples from an N-Triples file%n", triples.size());

 // Write the RDF graph to a Jelly file

-// Fist, create the stream's options:
+// First, create the stream's options:

-val options = JellyOptions.smallStrict
+RdfStreamOptions options = JellyOptions.SMALL_STRICT.clone()

 // Setting the physical stream type is mandatory!
 It will always be either TRIPLES or QUADS.